-Entry to the part time Professional Diploma in Education (Ethical & Multidenominational Education) is open to teacher with a recognised qualification (Level 8, Lower Second Class Honors Degree, / H2:2) to teach in a primary school in Ireland.
+Entry to the part time Professional Diploma in Education (Ethical & Multidenominational Education) is open to teacher with a recognised qualification (Level 8, Lower Second Class Honors Degree, / H2:2) in primary education or a related area of study.

 How to Apply and Closing Dates